challeau/my-notes/resources/TypeScript/angular.md

 ## 2 - Components

 Components define areas of responsibility in the UI that let you reuse sets of UI functionality.
-<br/>Angular's component model offers strong encapsulation and an intuitive application structure.
+Angular's component model offers strong encapsulation and an intuitive application structure.

 A component includes a TypeScript class with a `@Component()` decorator, an HTML template, and styles.